The Depot - Norman, OK - Dec. 9, 2007

 6. Jukebox on my grave

-At this point one of several trains (it is a REAL depot, you know) passed by.
+At this point one of several trains (it is a REAL depot, you know) :) passed by.
 Luckily, they were very polite (Ellis' adjective) trains - always passing by between songs.
 Ellis took the opportunity to simply start strumming his guitar and next thing you know, Rad is playing along on piano and I'm telling you they did an awesome totally adlibbed song with Ellis repeating one word - Train - over and over.
-It was wonderful!
+It was wonderful! :shock:

 7. Train Train